 Fans can join our Weekly Round-Up e-newsletter here, for the latest in country music and more news about upcoming Boy Named Banjo announcements and releases.

-Circles EP is available everywhere you buy or stream music.
+Dusk is available everywhere you buy or stream music.
 Take a listen below and check out more new recently released tunes on our ‘New Country Music’ playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.